Leah Klenke: International career

-Klenke was called into train with the United States under-14 team in 2018.
+Klenke was called into training camp with the United States under-14 team in 2018.
 She was next called into a combined under-18/under-19 camp in early 2023.
-Later that year she played at the 2023 CONCACAF Women's U-20 Championship, where the United States U20s secured qualification for the 2024 FIFA U-20 Women's World Cup.
-She appeared as a substitute for Gisele Thompson in every match at the U-20 Women's World Cup, helping the United States finish in third place, its best result since 2012.
+Later that year, she played at the 2023 CONCACAF Women's U-20 Championship, where the United States U-20s secured qualification for the 2024 FIFA U-20 Women's World Cup.
+She appeared as a substitute for right back Gisele Thompson in every match at the 2024 FIFA U-20 Women's World Cup, helping the United States finish in third place, its best result since 2012.
 She converted her penalty kick in a shootout win over Germany in the quarterfinals.